What is Bangladesh's pathway to limit global warming to 1.5°C?

 Raising ambition

-Bangladesh’s 2021 NDC was updated to increase ambition for both its conditional and unconditional targets.1 The unconditional target aims for a 6.7% reduction of GHG emissions below business-as-usual by 2030 including LULUCF and the conditional target aims for a 15.1% reduction.
-When excluding LULUCF, the conditional target is equivalent to 93% above 2012 levels.
+Bangladesh’s 2021 NDC was updated to increase ambition for both its conditional and unconditional targets.1 The unconditional target aims for a 6.7% reduction of GHG emissions below business-as-usual (BAU) by 2030 including LULUCF and the conditional target aims for a 15.1% reduction.
+For comparability to our analysed pathways and when excluding LULUCF, the conditional target is equivalent to 86% above 2012 levels.
 The updated targets cover all sectors, with most of the reduction coming from the energy sector (about 95%), while the previous NDC only covered the power, industry and transport sectors.2

-1.5°C compatible pathways would see Bangladesh reach emissions levels of 196 MtCO2e/yr by 2030 excluding LULUCF.
-This equates to a 18% increase in GHG emissions above 2012 levels by 2030.
-Bangladesh would need international support to implement mitigation measures that close the gap between its fair share and its 1.5°C compatible domestic emissions pathway.
+1.5°C compatible pathways would see Bangladesh reach emissions levels of 186 MtCO2e/yr by 2030 excluding LULUCF.
+This equates to a 5% increase in GHG emissions above 2012 levels by 2030.
+Bangladesh would need international support to be aligned with 1.5°C compatible domestic emissions pathway.

 Bangladesh's total GHG emissions MtCO₂e/yr